 As mentioned above, when using the subtractive dithering algorithm it is necessary to be able to generate a (pseudo-)random sequence of noise for each pixel, and replay that same sequence upon decompressing.
-To facilitate this, a random seed between 1 and 10000 (inclusive) is used to seed a random number generator, and that seed is stored in the ZDITHERO keyword in the header of the compressed HDU.
+To facilitate this, a random seed between 1 and 10000 (inclusive) is used to seed a random number generator, and that seed is stored in the ZDITHER0 keyword in the header of the compressed HDU.
 In order to use that seed to generate the same sequence of random numbers the same random number generator must be used at compression and decompression time; for that reason the tiled image convention provides an implementation of a very simple pseudo-random number generator.
 The seed itself can be provided in one of three ways, controllable by the dither_seed argument: It may be specified manually, or it may be generated arbitrarily based on the system's clock (DITHER_SEED_CLOCK) or based on a checksum of the pixels in the image's first tile (DITHER_SEED_CHECKSUM).
-The clock-based method is the default, and is sufficient to ensure that the value is reasonably "arbitrary" and that the same seed is unlikely to be generated sequentially.
-The checksum method, on the other hand, ensures that the same seed is used every time for a specific image.
+The clock-based method is the default, and is sufficient to ensure that the value is reasonably "arbitrary" and that the same seed is used every time for a specific image.
 This is particularly useful for software testing as it ensures that the same image will always use the same seed.

-''' add_checksum (when=None, override_datasum=False, blocking='standard', check-sum_keyword='CHECKSUM', datasum_keyword='DATASUM')
+add_checksum(when=None, override_datasum=False, blocking='standard', checksum keyword='CHECKSUM', datasum keyword='DATASUM')

 Add the CHECKSUM and DATASUM cards to this HDU with the values set to the checksum calculated for the HDU and the data respectively.
-The addition of the DATASUM card may be overridden. '''
+The addition of the DATASUM card may be overridden.

-comment string for the cards; by default the comments will represent the time when the checksum was calculated checksum_keyword: str, optional :
+comment string for the cards; by default the comments will represent the time when the checksum was calculated add_datasum(when=None, blocking='standard', datasum_keyword='DATASUM')

-The name of the header keyword to store the checksum value in; this is typically 'CHECKSUM' per convention, but there exist use cases in which a different keyword should be used add_datasum(when=None, blocking='standard', datasum_keyword='DATASUM')
+The name of the header keyword to store the checksum value in; this is typically 'CHECKSUM' per convention, but there exist use cases in which a different keyword should be used